swseighman/Native-Image-Windows-10/README.md

 ![](images/Screenshot2020-11-17222749.png)

+### Install Prerequisites via Visual Studio Build Tools

-**NOTE:** If you don't have Visual Studio installed, you'll need to download and install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) (C development environment) to compile a native image executable.
+If you prefer not to install Visual Studio Code 2019, you can opt to download and install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) (C development environment).

-Start the Visual Studio Build Tools installation:
+After you download the tools, start the Visual Studio Build Tools installation:

 ![](images/vsbuildtools-1.png)